Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/amazonWebServiceAccounts.md

 The Cloudneeti product is a multi-tenant software-as-a-service (SaaS) application.
 Cloudneeti application leverages cloud-native APIs to continuously discover customer workloads and monitor their configurations.

 ### 2.2	Cloudneeti Application
 The Cloudneeti application is hosted on the public cloud platforms utilizing Microsoft Azure, Amazon Web Services and Office 365 service components.
-The platform consists of a data collection service, data processing service, data visualization service, and external IT systems integrations.
+The platform consists of a data collection service, data processing service, data visualization service,and external IT systems integrations.

 •	The data collection service is granted read-only access to the customer’s cloud accounts and collects configuration information of cloud workloads (resources) within the cloud account.